 CML Society of Canada

-The CML Society provides support, education and information, current and emerging treatments and research initiatives for people living with CML and their families.
+Mission: To help reduce suffering and to improve the care and quality of life of CML patients; to provide support, education and information on CML, current and emerging treatments, and research initiatives, for people living with CML and their families.

 - Helps patients access medical, mental health and wellness professionals